root-project/root/tree/ntuple/v7/doc/BinaryFormatSpecification.md

 ### Frame

-A frame is a byte range with meta-data information in an **envelope**.
+A frame is a byte range with metadata information in an **envelope**.
 A frame starts with its size and thus can be extended in a forward-compatible way.

 ### Locator